communitiesuk/funding-service-design-fund-store/README.md

 In deploy.yml, there are three environment variables called users, spawn-rate and run-time.
 These are used to override the locust config if the performance tests need to run with different configs for fund store.

+# Data
+This repo also defines the production data for funds and rounds in JSON format in lieu of a real database.
+Certain fields can be overriden on the command line through environment variables in the following format:

+        force_fieldname_roundshortid=value

+The fields that can be overridden are: opens, deadline, assessment_deadline.
+So to override the opening date:

+        export force_opens_R2W3=2023-01-01